 An education record does not include any of the following:

 a.
-Records are in the sole possession of the maker are not accessible or revealed to any other person except a substitute;
+Records that are kept in the sole possession of the maker, are used only as a personal memory aid, and are not accessible or revealed to any other person except a temporary substitute for the maker of the record;

 b.
 Records maintained by a law enforcement unit of Los Angeles Leadership Primary Academy that were created by that law enforcement unit for the purpose of law enforcement;

 c.
-In the case of a person who is employed by Los Angeles Leadership Primary Academy but who is not in attendance at , records made and maintained in the normal course of business, relate exclusively to the individual in that individual's capacity as an employee; and are not available for any other purpose;
+In the case of a person who is employed by Los Angeles Leadership Primary Academy but who is not in attendance at LALPA, records made and maintained in the normal course of business, relate exclusively to the individual in that individual's capacity as an employee; and are not available for any other purpose;

 d.
 Records of a student who is 18 years of age or older, or is attending an institution of postsecondary education, that are: a) made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional capacity or assisting in a paraprofessional capacity; b) made, maintained, or used only in connection with treatment of the student; and c) disclosed only to individuals providing the treatment.
-For the purpose of this definition, “treatment” does not include remedial educational activities or activities that are part of the program of instruction at Los Angeles Leadership Primary Academy; or
+For the purpose of this definition, “treatment” does not include remedial educational activities or activities that are part of the program of instruction at Los Angeles Leadership Primary Academy;

 e.
-Records that only contain information about an individual after he or she is no longer a student at Los Angeles Leadership Primary Academy.
+Records that only contain information about an individual after he or she is no longer a student at Los Angeles Leadership Primary Academy; or

+f.
+Grades on peer-graded papers before they are collected and recorded by a teacher.

 2. Personally Identifiable Information

-Personally identifiable information is information about a student that is contained in his or her education records that cannot be disclosed without compliance with the requirements of FERPA.
-Personally identifiable information includes, but is not limited to: a students name; the name of a student’s parent or other family member; the address of a student or student’s family; a personal identifier, such as the students Social Security number, student number or biometric record; other indirect identifiers, such as the student’s date of birth, place of birth, and mother’s maiden name; other information that, alone or in combinations, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty; or information requested by a person who the Los Angeles Leadership Primary Academy reasonably believes knows the identify of the student to whom the education record relates.
+Personally identifiable information is information about a student that is contained in his or her education records that cannot be disclosed without compliance with the requirements of Family Educational Rights and Privacy Act of 2001 (“FERPA”).
+Personally identifiable information includes, but is not limited to: a student’s name; the name of a student’s parent or other family member; the address of a student or student’s family; a personal identifier, such as the students Social Security number, student number or biometric record; other indirect identifiers, such as the student’s date of birth, place of birth, and mother’s maiden name; other information that, alone or in combinations, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty; or information requested by a person who the Los Angeles Leadership Primary Academy reasonably believes knows the identity of the student to whom the education record relates.

 3. Directory Information